Gloria Castillo: Early years

 Castillo was born in Belen, New Mexico.
 She was the daughter of Mr. and Mrs. R.C.
 Castillo, and she graduated from Belen High School.
 Her first acting experience came in a production of The Man Who Came to Dinner in high school.
 She graduated from the University of New Mexico in June 1954, majoring in music, drama, and education.
 She appeared in a production of the play Late Love in July 1954 at the Little Theater in Albuquerque, New Mexico and later at the Pasadena Playhouse in Pasadena, California.

 Television

 Castillo was signed by MGM production manager Harry Joe Brown in 1954.
 She first appeared on television on the General Electric Theater (1954) in the episode I'm A Fool.
 Later she was in episodes of Disneyland (1959), The Millionaire (1959), Zorro (1959), and Bat Masterson (1960).

 Film

 Castillo's first movie roles were in 1955 in The Night of the Hunter and The Vanishing American.
+She was one of 126 women selected to be interviewed for a part in Runaway Daughters (1956), and she was signed as soon as she read for the part.
 Most frequently Castillo can be seen in sci-fi and B-movie films made in the late 1950s.
 Some of the titles in which she appears are Invasion of the Saucer Men (1957), Reform School Girl (1957) and Teenage Monster (1958).